CalumDarroch/CV/README.md

 ## Education

-### Makers Academy (March to June 2019)
+### Makers Academy (March to July 2019)

-I am undertaking the Makers Academy course beginning April 2019, having spent the last month on the pre-course materials and having a lot of fun doing so!
-During the precourse I have been pleasantly surprised by the speed at which my understanding has developed, and have also had opportunities to try my hand at pair-programming with a few of my fellow students (both in-person and remotely).
+I undertook the Makers Academy course beginning April 2019, having spent a month previously on the pre-course materials and having a lot of fun doing so!
+Over the course I was often surprised by the speed at which my technical understanding developed, and was grateful for the opportunities for group work, collaboration and self-directed learning afforded by the work environment.

-Skills I hope to develop while on the full-time course on site:
+Over my time on the course I have focused on developing the following skills:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
+- Understanding the principles of object-oriented programming, domain modelling and the MVC architectural pattern.
+- Emphasis on best practices in process, especially TDD, pair-programming, extreme programming and agile/SCRUM methodologies.
+- Familiarity with two different OOP languages: Ruby and JavaScript.
+- Language agnosticism: learning the principles that underpin programming languages, so that I can pick up new languages and tech quickly.
+- A familiarity with testing framworks (such as RSpec and Jasmine).
-- RSpec, Jasmine
+- CI/CD practices.
+- Integrating databases and APIs into apps.

+I passed my final process review in mid-July and am now signed-off by the coaches and careers team as having attained the standards expected of a junior software engineer.

 ### The University of Manchester (2007 to 2011)